ASK ABDI: HOW DO I SHAKE MY ANXIETY AS A GROWN MAN?

 QUESTION: How do I deal with everyday life, while feeling like a little kid trapped in a grown man’s body?
 I’m a 6’2″, 295 lb, 35-year-old man that can’t shake the anxiety.

 I was always shy as a kid.
-I was the “nice”, “sweet” kid in school.
-As I got older I became the “loner”.
-I was teased for my weight, darker skin color, and obvious lack of money to be “cool”.
-I never went to parties, hung out with friends on the weekend, no dances or school activities.
-Moved around too much to have neighborhood friends.
-I had sports and my little brother.
-Which I was happy with.
+I was the “nice sweet kid” in school.
+As I got older, I became the “loner”.
+I was teased for my weight, darker skin color, and obvious lack of money, to be “cool”.
+I never went to parties, never hung out with friends on the weekend, no dances or school activities.
+And I moved around too much to have neighborhood friends.
+I had sports and my little brother, which I was happy with.

 I struggle with keeping jobs, feel like people are always talking about me, I shrink with confident people around me, and I am constantly nervous.
 People expect me to be a certain way because of how I look and my size.
 Once they find out I’m not “that” guy, it’s open season on the nice guy.
 Which then makes me kill myself inside because I feel like I’m not a “real” man.
 I guess this is my first time actually asking for help instead of being the helper for everyone else.

-The “being a rock” is so harmful since it is the most dishonest we can be with our self and our little child.
+The “being a rock” is so harmful since it is the most dishonest we can be with ourselves and our little child.
 It is a tap dance that we learn to do as we beg for crumbs of love.
 As you have also learned, it is impossible to be fed on that.
-It is not an honest way of relating since our needs are never met and this can only lead to a deep rage.
-No matter how well we might think we are masking our needs, that inner child is watching us whore our selves every minute of the day.
+It is not an honest way of relating, since our needs are never met and this can only lead to a deep rage.
+No matter how well we might think we are masking our needs, that inner child is watching us whore ourselves every minute of the day.
 He will react to you until you pay him the attention he needs and deserves.

 There is nothing more badass than a gentle giant.